The Ringworld Engineers: Reception

-The Chicago Sun-Times wrote: "For new readers, there’s fascinating adventure in plenitude.
-For old fans of Niven’s Known Space series, or of the original volume, there are all the fine, characteristic touches that delight us Niven fans, and which support his reputation for uncommon wittiness and fast narrative pace."
+The Chicago Sun-Times wrote, "For new readers, there's fascinating adventure in plenitude.
+For old fans of Niven's Known Space series, or of the original volume, there are all the fine, characteristic touches that delight us Niven fans, and which support his reputation for uncommon wittiness and fast narrative pace."

 Thomas M. Wagner of SFreviews.net reviewed the book in 2001 and gave it a 4 out of 5 rating.
 Wagner rated it higher than the first book.
 He found some of the storytelling outdated but overall praised Niven for "a consummate professional's skill at balancing imagination and science harmoniously."

+Kirkus Reviews commented that the author "commands an impressive vein of invention, but his plotting here is limp and threadbare."